bandyp/Postal-Reminders/README.md

 In future, I'd like to incorporate the GPS on the PDA to alert a Postal Worker when they were approaching an address with a reminder.

-Also, I would like to use the Royal Mail database for all routes, not just one.
+Also, I would like to use the Royal Mail database for all routes, through the login process.
 So that it could be used across the country.

 As the friendly local PW is the eyes and ears of any cummunity, this app could be extended to check in on the elderly or those with disabilities.
 There could also be an incentive introduced for those PW's who use the app the most.

 ## Technology Used
 * HTML - for the structure of the content of the page